Kernix13/beginner-git-commands/README.md

 git commit -m "short description" git push origin fix/something-here
 ```

-**Note**: The link above mentions keeping commit messages to 50 or fewer characters.
-My first commit message was about 74 characters.
-On the freeCodeCamp repo it looks like it cut off my message at either 69 or 70 characters, so I think keeping to a max of 69 or 70 characters will work but don't quote me on that.

 Before covering the Pull Request back on GitHub, here is a reply from the freeCodeCamp forum about the process: